 Tap the PLAN button then tap the + button to add a weekly target.
 Make your weekly practice targets as exact as possible.
 It is often a good idea to add how many times you will play through a section without mistakes, or the tempo you need to achieve for a particular piece or section before you consider it completed.
 Remember that getting 100% correct notes is more important than speed, especially in the initial stages of learning a piece.

 Your weekly tasks are generally set by your teacher and you may wish to talk to him/her about your exact weekly targets.
-You could even fill this section in at the end of the lesson, or your teacher may wish to fill it in during the lesson.
+You could even fill this screen of the music practice app at the end of the lesson, or your teacher may wish to fill it in during the lesson.
 If you don't have lessons pick a day each week to plan your targets for the week.
 Once you get into the habit of doing this you should find you make far more progress in much less time.

 N.B.There is no practice day included for the day of your lesson.
 If you practice before your lesson you should play through everything you prepared for your lesson.
 After your lesson you need to play through everything covered during your lesson to help you plan your practice for the coming week.